arazabedi/Main-Obsidian-Vault/Typescript/General TypeScript Notes.md

 #TypeScript

 - Use interfaces for defining object types, and type aliases for more complex types.
 - It's very common to use the **[[#Spread Operator]]** (`...`) to split an enumerable (array/object/string) into positional arguments (this is also in JS).
 - **Generic functions** are the ones with angle brackets that let you define the type of the argument when calling the function.
 - Angle brackets denote generic types.
 For example, `<T>` denotes the generic type parameter T which can be any type.
 See [[#Generics]]
 - https://basarat.gitbook.io/typescript/ (Great TS book).
+- Always read properly as it's easy to miss things in TypeScript (e.g. `String[]` looks like `String` but is actually string array)
+- Use **[[#Union Types]]** when want to create variables that contain objects of multiple different types.
+For example when a Person can be either a User or an Admin, make interfaces for both, and make Person a type alias that equals either User or Admin (`User | Admin`)
+- Use the `in` operator to see if a property is in an object (useful when writing functions that adhere to different interfaces)
+- To 'narrow down' a function argument to a specific type, use [[#Type Predicates]].
+- Use the `keyof` type operator to take an object and produce a string or numeric literal union of its keys
 ### Spread Operator

 #SpreadOperator